data-8/connector-instructors/README.md

 4. Type the following commands:

         git add -A
-        git commit -m 'Update' # Feel free to make the message more descriptive git push origin gh-pages
+        git commit -m 'Update'
+        git push origin gh-pages

+    If you run into something that looks like:

+        ERROR: Permission to data-8/some-connector.git denied

+    Contact Sam.
+This means that you don't have the right access to Github.

 5. Verify that you can access your file by visiting `http://data8.org/<repo_name>/<file_name>`.
 For example, for the `Demo2.ipynb`